Bhanu8199/My-Portfolio/README.md

 - HTML
 - CSS
 - JavaScript
-- [Any other frameworks or libraries you used, e.g., React, Bootstrap, etc.]
+- [Other frameworks or libraries you used, e.g., React, Bootstrap, etc.]

 ## Installation